VideoAlchemy/TVToolkit/README.md

 ###TVToolkit
-Therapeutic Visualization Toolkit
-- a set of therapeutic visualization tools that use responsive graphics to enhance the mind's ability to influence the body's physical responses.
+a set of therapeutic visualization tools that use responsive graphics to enhance the mind's ability to influence the body's physical responses.

 ________________________

 ####new home of an ancient project previously known as:
 - Recursion Projection Therapy